 In a landmark May 13, 2024 decision, the New Jersey Supreme Court ruled unanimously in James Kennedy, II v.
 Weichert Co. that independent contractor agreements between real estate brokers and salespersons are legally binding under the New Jersey Wage Payment Law (WPL).
 This means real estate salespersons identified as independent contractors in these agreements are not considered employees and are thus excluded from the WPL.

-As part of the law, the Department of Community Affairs will have to work with groups including New Jersey Realtors® to put out educational materials in advance of the law taking effect.
-The new law will take effect on July 22, 2022.
+As part of the law, the Department of Community Affairs worked with groups including New Jersey Realtors® to put out educational materials in advance of the law taking effect.
+The law took effect on July 22, 2022.
 For additional information, click here or see NJ Realtors® lead paint Q&A here.

 Governor Murphy signed legislation, S-1047, proactively initiated by New Jersey Realtors® in November 2021 which provided the same protections under the consumer fraud law previously available only to sellers’ agents to those representing buyers as well.
 State law previously only exempted those representing sellers from damages if they received inaccurate information through an OPRA request but the same protection did not extend to buyers agents.
 S-1047 remedied that by extending the same protections to both buyers’ and sellers’ agents and took effect immediately upon being signed by the governor.